go-pkgz/rest/README.md

 Logs all info about request, including user, method, status code, response size, url, elapsed time, request body (optional).
 Can be customized by passing flags - LogNone, LogAll, LogUser and LogBody.
 Flags can be combined (provided multiple times)

-Also hides from logged body any values for everything resembles passwords or other credentials.

 ### Recoverer middleware

 Recoverer is a middleware that recovers from panics, logs the panic (and a backtrace),